2000–01 Sacramento Kings season

+During the NBA All-Star weekend at the MCI Center in Washington, D.C., Webber and Divac were both selected for the 2001 NBA All-Star Game, as members of the Western Conference All-Star team, while head coach Rick Adelman was selected to coach the Western Conference; it was Divac's first and only All-Star appearance.
+In addition, Stojaković participated in the NBA Three-Point Shootout, and also won the NBA 2Ball Competition, along with Ruthie Bolton-Holifield of the WNBA's Sacramento Monarchs.

+Webber also finished in fourth place in Most Valuable Player voting with 5 first-place votes, while Stojaković finished in second place in Most Improved Player voting, behind Tracy McGrady of the Orlando Magic, Christie finished in fourth place in Defensive Player of the Year voting, Jackson finished in fourth place in Sixth Man of the Year voting, and Adelman finished in second place in Coach of the Year voting, behind Larry Brown of the Philadelphia 76ers.

-In the Western Conference First Round of the playoffs, the Kings faced the Phoenix Suns.
-After losing Game 1 to the Suns at home, 86–83, the Kings would win the next three games, and advance to the second round for the first time since moving to Sacramento.
+In the Western Conference First Round of the 2001 NBA playoffs, the Kings faced off against the Phoenix Suns; after losing Game 1 to the Suns at the ARCO Arena II, 86–83, the Kings would win the next three games, and advance to the second round for the first time since moving to Sacramento.
 However, they were swept by the defending and eventual NBA champion Los Angeles Lakers in the Western Conference Semi-finals in four straight games.
-The Lakers would reach the NBA Finals to defeat the Philadelphia 76ers in five games, winning their second consecutive championship.
+The Lakers would reach the 2001 NBA Finals to defeat the 76ers in five games, winning their second consecutive NBA championship.

 Following the season, the controversial guard Williams was traded along with Nick Anderson to the Memphis Grizzlies, while three-point specialist Jon Barry was traded to the Detroit Pistons, and Darrick Martin signed as a free agent with the Dallas Mavericks.

 Offseason

 In the NBA draft, the Kings drafted Hedo Türkoğlu and Jabari Smith.
 Türkoğlu's tenure with the Kings lasted three seasons, while Smith's stint lasted 21 games.
 Smith would return to Sacramento in the 2003–04 season.

-During the offseason, the Kings did not make many transactions.
+During the off-season, the Kings did not make many transactions.
 On August 1, the Kings signed guard Bobby Jackson.
 Jackson would be a reliable bench player during his tenure in Sacramento, and he would win the Sixth Man of the Year Award for the 2002–03 season.

 On September 30, the Kings traded combo forward Corliss Williamson to the Toronto Raptors for Doug Christie.
 Christie would be the starting shooting guard for the Kings for his entire tenure with the team.

 On October 20, the Kings waived center Jerome James.
 James had missed all of the previous season due to a knee injury.